Watermelon Lemonade with dewy watermelon and freshly-squeezed lemon juice. Sweet, tangy and icy cold, it’s the best way to keep cool this summer.

 I posted my favorite strawberry limeade a couple of weeks ago and judging from the regular number of visits to the recipe daily, you seem to love it as much as I do.

 Guys, I am with ya!
 Delightfully sweet and tangy from juicy strawberries and freshly-squeezed lime juice, it’s got to be one of the most refreshing drinks on earth!
 Along with this watermelon lemonade, of course.

-For someone who grew up in the tropical Philippines, I, surprisingly, don’t do California summers well.
+For someone who grew up in the tropical Philippines, I surprisingly don’t do California summers well.
 There’s just something about the dry heat that saps me of energy.
 Regardless of my incessant whining about the horrid weather, though, I do appreciate the abundance of fruits and vegetables brought by this season.

 Watermelon, or at least, certain varieties, are available year round but they are undoubtedly the sweetest during warmer months.
-I love, love, love this dewy fruit.
+I love, love, love this dewy fruit!
 The ruby red flesh deliciously compliments sesame chicken, is awesome with black beans as a salsa, and marries well with lemons for the perfect summer drink.

-- 4 cups seedless watermelon, cubed
+- 4 cups seedless watermelon, cubed cubed

-- ½ cup water
+- 1/2 cup water

-- ½ cup sugar
+- 1/2 cup sugar

-- In a blender, combine watermelon, lemon juice, water and sugar.
+In a blender, combine watermelon, lemon juice, water and sugar.
 Process until well-pureed.
 To serve, pour into glasses over ice.